recognito-vision/FaceRecognition-LivenessDetection-CSharp-.Net/README.md

 <!--- Clone our [**Hugging Face space**](https://huggingface.co/recognito) for your IDV project setup.-->
 <br/>

-# On-Premise Face Recognition, Liveness Detection, Face Attribute Analysis SDK Demo (Windows Server)
+# On-Premise Face Recognition, Liveness Detection, Face Attribute Analysis .Net SDK Demo (Windows C#)
 Welcome to our Face SDK Demos repository!
 Here you will find demos showcasing the capabilities of our on-premise Face SDKs, including face recognition, liveness detection, and face attribute analysis.
-Our SDK is designed to work seamlessly on **Windows** Server platforms and can be integrated into various systems such as **eKYC** solutions and **CCTV** systems.
+Our SDK is designed to work seamlessly on **Windows** Server platforms and can be integrated into various systems such as **eKYC** solutions.

 Our [**Product List**](https://github.com/recognito-vision/Product-List/) for ID verification.